 Membership Fee Reduction (MFR): If you plan to be away from the College for more than 1 calendar week or more in a given month, you may apply for a Membership Fee Reduction.
 The Membership Fee Reduction program gives you a partial credit against future meal plan fees.
 The program requires at least 7 days advance notice of the leave.
 MFR was formerly known as "meal maintenance."

-Meal Vouchers: Once a month, per Resident Member, you may substitute one boxed dinner request for a meal ticket.
+Meal Vouchers: Once a month, per Resident Member, you may substitute one boxed dinner request for a voucher.
 You can request this on the online sign-up sheet.
-Meal tickets can be used anytime, but require that you make reservations with the kitchen the day before you intend to use it.
-Reservation details are written on the dinner ticket.
+Vouchers can be used anytime, but require that you make reservations with the kitchen the day before you intend to use it.

 Meal Transfers: Residents who are not on Membership Fee Reduction may elect to "transfer" their meals for a prescribed period of time to another resident.
 The form and rules are here.